owshepherd/terminal-app/README.md

 ![](https://github.com/owshepherd/terminal-app/blob/master/terminal-app-screenshot-1.png)
 Once the user has entered their book title if no result is returned the user is asked to enter another book title.
 ![](https://github.com/owshepherd/terminal-app/blob/master/terminal-app-screen%20shot-2.png)
-Once the user has entered their book title and at least one matching result is returned then a numbered list will appear showing all matching title.
-The user is asked to the select (type and return) the number which corresponds to the book title they entered.
+Once the user has entered their book title and at least one matching result is returned then a numbered list will appear showing all matching title(s).
+The user is asked to the select (type and return) the number which corresponds to the book title they are searching for.
 ![](https://github.com/owshepherd/terminal-app/blob/master/terminal-app-screenshot-3.png)
 Book recommendations based on that title are then shown on the screen.
 ![](https://github.com/owshepherd/terminal-app/blob/master/terminal-app-screenshot-4.png)